rumca-js/Django-link-archive/README_development.md

  - easy import and exported data.
 The user need to be able to create a new instance in a matter of minutes
  - default configuration should cover 90% of needs
  - KISS.
 Do not focus on javascript, and other libraries that make the project bloated, hard to develop for.
 I know that we already use bootstrap, but we still limit the libraries / frameworks
+ - provide initial data.
+Add some RSS sources, block lists, or any other things, that help user to start the project

 # Conventions